lucia-aranda/lucia-aranda/README.md

 <p align="center">
  Front-End/Back-End web developer.
 Contributing in areas of design, installation, testing and maintenance of web systems.
- Proficient in a variety of technologies, including web development, design and database tools.
+ Proficient in a variety of technologies, including data analysis and database tools.
 Able to effectively self-manage independent projects, as well as collaborate productively.
 </p>